ARTICLE I: NAME

 SECTION 1: Vacancies.
 If the office of President-Elect becomes vacant, a special election shall be held and a successful candidate shall be installed as President or President-Elect as the case may be, within three months of when the vacancy occurs.
 If the office of Secretary-Treasurer-Elect becomes vacant, a special election will be held and a successful candidate shall be installed as Secretary-Treasurer or Secretary-Treasurer-Elect, as the case may be within three months of when the vacancy occurs.

 SECTION 3: Nomination and Election Procedures.
 Election procedures are the responsibility of the Executive Board.
-Mail ballot and preferential count system shall be used for both nomination and election.
+Nominations shall be made to the current CNS President.
+Email or another electronic system will be used to cast votes and a simple plurality system shall be used for election.
 A membership roster shall be made available to each member prior to nominations and elections of each year.